joshlong-attic/bootiful-azure-article/bootiful-azure/README.md

 Logically, what we want to do is trivial.
 We want to:

 * create a SQL Server server instance
 * create a SQL Server database in the server.
-We're going to preload this database with an existing database schema.
+Our Spring Boot application will preload this with a sample schema and data.
 * expose the SQL Server instance to client accesses from our computer

 We're going to use a script to do this work: